Restoration Work near Phil's Trail area

-Popular mountain biking trails will now be open during the week
+Popular mountain biking trails will be temporarily closed.

 Trails closed Monday – Friday (see map below):

 - Lower Whoops, Pine Drops, EXT, and the northwest portion of Storm King from the junction with Forest Road 4615 and the junction with Phil’s Trail.

 - The western-most portion of Phil’s between the junction with EXT (near Forest Road 300) and its western terminus at the junction with Pine Drops, Upper and Lower Whoops, and Skyliners trails.